FarronF/limerick-council-meetings/meetings/2021/04/21-Virtual Meeting of the Home and Social Development Strategic Policy Committee/Minutes - Meeting of the Home and Social Development Strategic Policy Committee - 17th February 2021.md

 Some of the main points of the presentation were:

+A new introduction in the team is having technical staff as part of the Regeneration team.
+---
-A new introduction in the team is having technical staff as part of the Regeneration team.--- Ms. O’Connor noted that for the Social Intervention Fund 2021, there were over 200 applications
+Ms. O’Connor noted that for the Social Intervention Fund 2021, there were over 200 applications

 submitted and deadline was extended due to request from December SPC.